 At the bottom of this page, you can see details on the methodology of our study, but here’s a quick explainer so that these rankings make sense: We compared metrics on income, employment, business ownership, educational attainment, lifespan, reproductive freedom, maternal mortality, voting and political representation to produce a numerical ranking for every state in which higher numbers represent a better situation for women.

 D.C. had the highest overall score with an average of 65.7%, while the bottom-scoring state was Louisiana at 38.6%.
 Geographic representation is mostly mixed, though it’s notable that eight of the bottom 10 states are in the South.
 Still, of the top 10 states, many regions of the U.S. are represented (northeast, midwest, west, mountain and southwest), and the median national score was 47.3%.

-Economic freedom doesn’t mean being independently wealthy, though few would of us would reject that option if it were available.
+Economic freedom doesn’t mean being independently wealthy, though few of us would reject that option if it were available.
 Rather, economic freedom is related to having the individual means to make your own decisions about your everyday life without the financial influence of someone else.
 Women who lack employment or have low income levels are largely unable to make crucial decisions for themselves.